 Use this in conjunction with tag-based targeting to prevent a message from being seen or to chain the display of messages.
 E.g., set a tag “message1” on display of one message, and only display a second message to users who have the “message1” tag.

 - (Optional) Override the default design settings.
 Enable Background, Text, or Buttons, and make your changes.

 - Changes apply to the current message only and do not affect the project’s default design settings.

 - The available options are the same as those available when setting design defaults for your project in Settings » Configuration » In-App Automation.

 - Configure the trigger events that will cause the message to appear to users, then click to continue.
 You can also set conditional options that cause the message to display when triggers occur and the condition is true.
-See: Display Triggers for information about each trigger and condition.
+See: Configure Triggers: In-App Automation for information about each trigger and condition.

 - Review your message and click Finish.
 If want to make changes, click EDIT, make your changes, then either click or click the central navigation dot to return to the Review step.
 If you exit before this final step, the message is still a draft and not yet active.